 Progesterone Cream & Endometriosis

 If you have endometriosis, Dr. John Lee recommends using progesterone from days 8 to 26 of your cycle, to reduce the effects of estrogen on the body (estrogen stimulates endometrial growth).
 Take a short week off to refresh your receptor sites.
-He has had success with this controlling symptoms within six months.
-Once the outbreaks of endometriosis are tolerable reduce the usage to days 12 till menstrual cycle.
+He has had success with controlling symptoms within six months.
+Once the outbreaks of endometriosis are tolerable reduce the usage to day 12 until your menstrual cycle begins.

 Progesterone Use During Pregnancy